paychex/bloodhound-promises/README.md

 **NOTE:** The random error rate does *not* apply to `Promise.resolve` or `Promise.reject`.
 These methods will always work as expected by resolving or rejecting with the specified value or reason.

-### Timing Configuration

-`Promise.config.timing.enable()`

-Enables the persistence of timing data to any registered collectors.
-This is the default state of Bloodhound.

-`Promise.config.timing.disable()`

-Disables the persistence of timing data to registered collectors.
-You can re-enable persistence by calling `Promise.config.timing.enable()`.

-`Promise.config.timing.useSaneTimings()`

-Ensures parent promises are shown as starting on or before their child promises and ending on or after their last child promise settles.

-### Timing Collectors

-Collectors are objects with a single method called `collect` that accepts a timing data object and decides what to do with it.
-For example, a collector for Google Analytics may look like this:

-    var GACollector = {
-        collect: function(timingData) {
-            ga('send', 'timing', 'myApp', timingData.name, timingData.duration);
-        }
-    };

-We could modify our GACollector to send a timing event for all our child timings, too, instead of just the root timing.
-Some collectors may also want us to persist start and stop times.
-All of this information is available through the timingData object, which has the following properties:

-    name {String} the tracked name of the promise, or 'anonymous' data {*} either the resolved value or rejection reason start {Number} when the promise was created, as the number of milliseconds since midnight, January 1, 1970 UTC
-    stop {Number} when the promise was finally settled, as the number of milliseconds since midnight, January 1, 1970 UTC
-    duration {Number} the difference between start and stop children {Array} an array of child timings

-To register or de-register collectors, use the following methods:

-`Promise.config.collectors.add(collector) : Function`

-Adds the specified collector to the list of registered collectors, and returns a function you can invoke to remove the collector.

-    var collector = {
-        collect: function(timingData) {
-            console.log(JSON.stringify(timingData, null, 2));
-        }
-    };

-    var remove = Promise.config.collectors.add(collector);

-The above collector simply logs the timingData instance to the browser's console.

-`Promise.config.collectors.remove(collector)`

-Removes the specified collector from the list of registered collectors.
-This has the same effect as invoking the function returned by `Promise.config.collectors.add`.

 ## Full API